Dark-Leader/AnomalyDetectionWebApp/README.md

 - Any framework which is able to run javascript for example vs code.
 - Node js version: 14.17.0 LTS(lower version might also be compatible)
 - python version 3
--express  library
+- express  library
--express file upload library
+- express file upload library

 **How To Use:**